silvershop/silvershop-core/docs/en/FAQ.md

 *Also see the user documentation FAQ.*

-### Which version of Silverstripe / eCommerce / payment should I use?
+### Which version of Silverstripe / shop / payment should I use?

 Please refer to the requirements found at [ss-shop.org](http://ss-shop.org)